yadavshashankr/one-host-pro/README.md

 1. Open the application in your browser
 2. You'll receive a unique Peer ID
 3. Share your ID with others via:
+   - Copy button
-   - Share button
+   - Share button (mobile)
    - QR code
 4. Connect to other peers using their ID
-5. Start chatting and sharing files!

 ## 💻 Usage

-### Chat Interface

-1. **Connecting with Peers**:
-   - Enter a peer ID in the search bar
-   - Select from recent connections
-   - Scan QR code
-   - Share your ID with others

-2. **Sending Messages**:
-   - Type in the message input
-   - Press Enter or click Send
-   - See real-time typing indicators
-   - Message status updates (✓, ✓✓, 💙)

-3. **Sharing Files**:
-   - Click attachment button
-   - Select files to share
-   - View transfer progress in chat
-   - Download files directly from messages

-4. **Message Features**:
-   - Long press/right-click for options
-   - React with emojis
-   - Reply to messages
-   - Copy message text
-   - Delete messages

-5. **Customization**:
-   - Toggle dark mode
-   - Set display name
-   - Manage blocked peers
-   - Clear chat history

-### File Sharing

-1. **Sending Files**:
-   - Click attachment button in chat
-   - Select multiple files
-   - View progress in chat window
-   - Files appear as rich messages

-2. **Receiving Files**:
-   - Files appear as messages
-   - Click to download
-   - View transfer progress
-   - Open files after download
+### Connecting to Peers

+1. **Share Your ID**:
+   - Copy your Peer ID using the copy button
+   - Use the share button on mobile
+   - Let others scan your QR code
+   - Your ID appears in others' recent peers list

+2. **Connect to Others**:
+   - Enter their Peer ID in the "Connect to Peer" field
+   - Click "Connect" or press Enter
+   - Wait for the connection (green status indicator)
+   - See real-time connection status updates

+### Sending Files

+1. **Select Files**:
+   - Click the drop zone to choose files
+   - Drag and drop files into the zone
+   - Multiple files are handled automatically
+   - Files are queued if needed

+2. **Transfer Process**:
+   - Real-time progress bar
+   - Progress updates in 1% increments
+   - Automatic error recovery
+   - Files appear in "Sent Files" list
+   - All connected peers receive file information

+### Receiving Files

+1. **File Reception**:
+   - Automatic file information reception
+   - Direct download from original sender
+   - Progress bar shows download status
+   - Success notification on completion
+   - Visual feedback with color changes
+   - One-click file opening after download

+2. **File Management**:
+   - Files listed in "Received Files" section
+   - Shows original sender information
+   - Download/Open button with status indication
+   - Background color changes on completion
+   - File size and type information
+   - Persistent file history

 ## 🔒 Privacy & Security

 - Direct peer-to-peer encrypted transfers
-- No server storage of messages or files
+- No server storage of files
 - Direct browser-to-browser connections
-- No intermediate routing
+- No intermediate file routing
 - Automatic connection encryption via WebRTC
 - Keep-alive mechanism for connection stability
-- Option to block peers

 ## 💡 Tips & Troubleshooting